Raygun API

 Regenerate API key Regenerates the API key for the given application applications:write

-Get plans Returns the plan(s) which the token belongs to <Not Applicable>
+Get plans List the plan(s) which the token belongs to <Not Applicable>

-Send invitation Sends an invitation to a user invitations:write
+Send invitation Send an invitation to a user invitations:write

-List deployments Returns a list of deployments for an application deployments:read
+List deployments List deployments for an application deployments:read

-Get deployment by ID Returns a single deployment by identifier deployments:read
+Get deployment by ID Get a deployment by its identifier deployments:read

 Create deployment Create a deployment for an application deployments:write